Monday, 28 August 2017

 069. Subedar Khudadad Khan, the First Recipient Of Victoria Cross In India

-While travelling on Islamabad - Lahore Motorway, M2, you may have seen a big board, close to Balkasar Interchange, informing you about a man, who in the words written on the board was "The First Muslim Recipient of Victoria Cross".
-The statement though correct, is actually a little bit misleading.
-He was not just the first Muslim recipient of Victoria Cross, but also the first Indian to receive this most prestigious military decoration of the British Empire.
-Seven Muslim soldiers of British Indian Army won this highest award for bravery.
-Five of them from Punjab and two of them were from Khyber Pakhtunkhwa.
-I already have written a post about Shahamad Khan of Takhti, who also won the Victoria Cross.
+While travelling on the Islamabad–Lahore Motorway (M-2), you may have seen a big board near the Balkasar Interchange, informing you about a man who, in the words written on the board, was "The First Muslim Recipient of the Victoria Cross."
+The statement, though correct, is actually a bit misleading.
+He was not just the first Muslim recipient of the Victoria Cross, but also the first Indian to receive this most prestigious military decoration of the British Empire.

 A portrait of Subedar Khudada Khan, VC.